ASP Semester Costs, 2018-19

 ASP Program Fees

-TOTAL PROGRAM FEES:
+TOTAL ASP FEES:

 Keep in mind the total program costs billed to you through your school may differ, depending on your campus's policies.